Carman Newcomb

-Carman Adam Newcomb (July 1, 1830 – April 6, 1902) was a nineteenth-century politician, lawyer, judge and marshal from Iowa and Missouri.
+Carman Adam Newcomb (erroneously Carmen and Adams; July 1, 1830 – April 6, 1902) was an American politician, lawyer, judge and marshal from Iowa and Missouri.

-Life and career
+Biography

-Born in Mercer, Pennsylvania, Newcomb completed preparatory studies and moved to Kentucky.
+Newcomb was born on July 1, 1930, in Mercer, Pennsylvania.
+After completing his studies, he moved to Kentucky.
 He later moved to Shreveport, Louisiana, where he studied law and was admitted to the bar.
 He moved again to West Union, Iowa in 1854 and commenced practicing law.
 He was judge of the circuit court of Fayette County, Iowa, from 1855 to 1860.

-At the outbreak of the Civil War, Newcomb served as captain of Company F in the 3rd Iowa Volunteer Infantry Regiment from 1861 until his discharge on account of illness in 1862.
-He moved to Vineland, Missouri and resumed practicing law.
-He was a member of the Missouri House of Representatives in 1865 and 1866 and was elected a Republican to the United States House of Representatives in 1866, serving from 1867 to 1869, not being a candidate for renomination in 1868.
+During the American Civil War, Newcomb served as captain of Company F in the 3rd Iowa Infantry Regiment, from 1861 until his discharge on account of illness in 1862.
+He then moved to Vineland, Missouri and resumed practicing law.
+He was a member of the Missouri House of Representatives in 1865 and 1866, and was elected a Republican to the United States House of Representatives in 1866, serving from 1867 to 1869, not being a candidate for renomination in 1868.
+As a politician, he supported the ratification of the United States Declaration of Independence into law in order to achieve equality.
+In February 1868, he proposed to the United States House Committee on Ways and Means that the United States Capitol be moved to St. Louis.

-Afterward, Newcomb was a United States Marshal for the eastern district of Missouri from 1869 to 1875, was census enumerator of St. Louis, Missouri in 1870 and resumed practicing law.
+Afterward, Newcomb was a United States Marshal for the eastern district of Missouri from 1869 to 1875, was census enumerator of St. Louis in 1870, then resumed practicing law.

-Death

-Newcomb died in St. Louis on April 6, 1902, aged 71.
+Newcomb died in on April 6, 1902, aged 71, in St. Louis.
 He was cremated at the Missouri Crematory and his ashes deposited in a columbarium.
-He was survived by his son, Carman Adam Newcomb, Jr.

-Newcomb's living descendants include his granddaughter, American producer and publicist, Patricia Newcomb.
+His son was lawyer Carman Adam Newcomb Jr., who represented George Skakel.
+His granddaughter is publicist and producer Patricia Newcomb.